1. Writing a Multi Layer Feedforward Neural Network from Scratch

 print("Total Parameters: ", self.parameters)

-I am taking help of pandas
+I am taking help from the pandas

 .

-Lets write a example:-
+Let's write a example:-

 model = NN()